06.21.2018

 Organic Mattresses vs. Traditional Mattresses

 There are many things to consider when purchasing a new mattress.
 You want to be sure to choose a mattress that is both comfortable and affordable.
-Some people approach mattress buying with other must-haves, including materials to keep you cool in summer and warm in winter, and support that is specific to an individual’s needs regarding back, neck, or joint pain.
+Some people approach mattress shopping with other requirements, including materials to keep you cool in summer and warm in winter, and support that is specific to an individual’s needs regarding back, neck, or joint pain.

 What many people don’t take time to think about, however, are the materials that make up the mattress.
-Organic mattresses and traditional mattresses offer many varieties of firmness and support, but the difference is in the materials.
+Organic mattresses and traditional mattresses both have a great selection of sizes, firmness, and support.
+However, what separates them is the materials.
 This guide will help you make an informed decision about the materials used to make up your mattress and offers information on their purpose.
-As always, the best way to gather information is to test out a variety of organic and traditional mattresses in a mattress showroom before making a final decision.
+As always, the best way to gather information is to test out a variety of organic and traditional mattresses in one of our showrooms before making a final decision.

 Materials Used in Organic Mattresses

-Organic mattresses are comprised of materials that are free from pesticides and most toxic materials.
+Organic mattresses are made of materials that are free from pesticides and other toxins.
 Some organic mattresses are even produced with materials from eco-friendly farms, ensuring the materials are safe for the sleeper as well as the environment.
 Here are a few of the most commonly used organic mattress materials:

 Latex

 When latex is 100% natural, it is made from the sap emitted by rubber trees and does not include any additives.
-An organic latex mattress will include at least 95% rubber, but many are actually comprised of a combination of latex and other fillers.
+An organic latex mattress will include at least 95% rubber, but many are actually a combination of latex and other fillers.
+When it comes to comfort, there are very few differences between natural latex and synthetic or hybrid latex mattresses.
+In fact, natural latex mattresses are revered for their durability.
+Of all the different types of mattresses to choose from, these last the longest.

 Wool